saasbook/courseware/scripts/github-repos/README.md

     -o, --orgname=ORGNAME            The name of the org eg org_name -f, --filename=FILENAME          The base filename for repos, eg "fa23-actionmap-04", actionmap is the base file name of the repo
     -p, --prefix=PREFIX              Semester prefix, eg "fa23" create a repos prefix, "fa23-actionmap-04", etc.
-    -t, --template=TEMPLATE          The repo name within the org to use as template eg repo_name (Assume the repo own by org)
+    -t, --template=TEMPLATE          The repo template to use to generate individual or team repos (should be of format org/repo-name), eg saasbook/chips-3.5
     -s, --studentteam=STUDENTTEAM    The team name of all the students team -g, --gsiteam=GSITEAM            The team name of all the staff team
 ```